Car Buying Services: Concierge or Online, Still Necessary Tools!

 Lots of Choices, Only One With Your CU Financing

 There are many car buying websites.
-They’re also really popular (and that’s just one of more than 35 sites!).
+They’re also really popular (AutoTrader is the 303rd most popular website in the US, and they’re just one of more than 35 sites!).
 Maybe you’ve heard of a few:

 - Kelly Blue Book